 In the 1970s, most computers were the size of large rooms and could only function when told what to do by a skilled programmer.
 Fast forward to the 2020s, and computers are not only a lot smaller but a lot more clever.

-Intelligent computers and systems are on the rise, helping automate repetitive tasks and make life easier for people across the world.
+Intelligent computers and systems are on the rise, helping automate repetitive tasks and making life easier for people across the world.
 In fact, it’s estimated that the market will be worth an incredible $125 billion by 2025, a staggering 2,400% increase over ten years!

 If you’re considering launching a startup in 2022, this means that utilizing the power of computer intelligence could be a savvy business move.